weizhang1994/buttormvc/README.md

            bootstrap.php :: basiclly it's gonna require all the files we need .htaccess:: we just don't want our app folder to be shown in phpmyadmin

+         .htaccess:: we don't want our public dir show on phpmyadmin. we rewrite public to out root url